fluxo-js/fluxo/README.md

 to Fluxo collection stores.

-The usage is pretty like the object store usage, but on the first constructor's argument you should place an array with your children objects and on the second you should place the collection store's data.
+The usage is pretty like the object store usage, but on the first constructor's argument, you should place an array with your children objects and on the second, you should place the collection store's data.

 ```js